 X is a smaller, more specific platform than the largest aggregator estimates suggested — and a more durable one than the 2023 narrative implied.

-For operators planning 2026 marketing strategy, the framing is unchanged from the pre-audit version, only sharper: X is a complement, not a substitute.
+For operators planning 2026 marketing strategy, the framing is unchanged from the pre-filing version, only sharper: X is a complement, not a substitute.
 The audience composition makes it disproportionately valuable for B2B, technology, financial services, policy, and PR-led programs.
 It is not the channel to plan against for mass-market consumer reach or female-skewing categories.
-The audited numbers do not change that pattern — they just make the case more defensible.
+The filing-disclosed numbers do not change that pattern — they just make the case more defensible.